 Internship in Raptor and Avian Medicine

-Anticipated start date is January 2015.
+Anticipated start date is Fall 2014.

 The Raptor Center is offering a veterinary medical internship to gain additional avian experience through supervised, hands-on clinical experience.
-This internship is intended to be a two-year position, dependent on funding and job performance.

 Established in 1974, The Raptor Center specializes in the medical care, rehabilitation, conservation, and study of eagles, hawks, owls, falcons, and vultures.
 In addition to treating more than 800 birds a year, we provide training in raptor medicine and surgery for veterinarians from around the world, reach more than 250,000 people each year through public education programs and events, and identify emerging issues related to raptor health and populations.